Strenghten Democracy

 The quality of democracy in developing and transition countries has steadily deteriorated over the past twenty years.
 Today, there are only 63 democracies compared to a majority of 74 autocracies - this is shown by the latest figures from the Bertelsmann Stiftung's Transformation Index (BTI).
 For the tenth time, the BTI is analyzing developments in governance in 137 developing and transition countries.

-Because 2024 is a super election year, the BTI is offering another special service.
-The BTI's Election Calendar provides a comprehensive overview of this year's elections, the results of the elections that have already been held and the dates of the upcoming elections - all paired with all of the BTI's information on the states.
+Because 2024 was a super election year, the BTI is offering another special service.
+The BTI's Election Calendar provides a comprehensive overview of the results of the elections, all paired with all of the BTI's information on the states.

 Learn more: How to halt democracy erosion (bertelsmann-stiftung.de)